developer-zebra/developer-zebra-site/src/ehs/4-0/guide/settings/index.md

 ### Airplane Option Disabled

-**This feature is obsolete, and has been removed from EHS 3.0 and higher**.
+**This feature is obsolete, and has been removed from EHS 3.0 and later**.

 Use [Power Key Manager](/mx/powerkeymgr) through Zebra EMDK or StageNow tools.